 With the onset of Basant Panchami, people also start their preparations for the festival of Holi which comes after 40 days of Vasant Panchami's celebrations.

 In many places, people dress up in yellow attires.
 Some also add saffron to their dishes while cooking.
-In 2021, Basant Panchami will be celebrated on February 16 (date may vary).
+In 2022, Basant Panchami will be celebrated on February 5th.

-2. Basant Panchami Celebrations in Bengal.
 In Bengal, the people observe Saraswati Puja.
 On this day, it is the children, who arrange and do all the preparations for the puja rituals.
-Once the puja is done, they go out to enjoy with their families.
-Even the schools, colleges and other institutions celebrate the festival by conducting Saraswati Puja.
+Once the puja is done, they go out to enjoy themselves with their families.
+Even the schools, colleges, and other institutions celebrate the festival by conducting Saraswati Puja.
 The womenfolk usually wear yellow sarees whereas the men don yellow dhotis, and pajamas.
 Along with this, the people also prepare various delicacies and sweets like rajbhog and payesh.

-3. Basant Panchami Celebrations in Odisha.
-On the occasion of Basant Panchami in Odisha, people offer fresh yellow coloured flowers to Goddess Saraswati in temples.
+On the occasion of Basant Panchami in Odisha, people offer fresh yellow-colored flowers to Goddess Saraswati in temples.

 Along with all of India, the festival of Basant Panchami is celebrated in the Northern states of India with great gusto like Punjab, Haryana, Delhi.
 If you want to experience these festivities first hand then consider visiting Amritsar, Punjab.
 Its culture and vibe will simply win your heart.
 To reach here, you will need to cover an approximate distance of about 428, 1,602, 1,804, 2,372 km from cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here via the following means of public transportation.